6 Ways to Utilize UX Design and Optimize Your Site’s Checkout Process

 Additionally, it doesn’t hurt to remind customers of your company’s satisfaction guarantee, free shipping or returns or any other valuable services you might offer.

-Provide Various Payment Options
+Provide Various Payment Options for the Optimal User Experience at Checkout

 No matter if you operate online as a miniature merchant or a behemoth eCommerce business, no seller can afford to neglect the global economy that has emerged from digital connectivity.

-As purchasing goods from around the globe can be completed in just a few clicks, increasing numbers of consumers are buying specialty products that can’t be bought in their home countries, and eCommerce is busy permeating the globe at increasing numbers.
+As purchasing goods from around the globe can be completed in just a few clicks, increasing numbers of consumers are buying specialty products that can’t be bought in their home countries, and eCommerce is busily permeating the globe at increasing numbers.

-A recent eCommerce research report from PPRO shows that the top eCommerce growth markets by percentage are Indonesia (78 percent), Mexico (59 percent) and the Philippines (59 percent), while Europe continually grows by roughly 16 percent, year-over-year.
+A recenteCommerce research report from PPRO shows that the top eCommerce growth markets by percentage are Indonesia (78 percent), Mexico (59 percent), and the Philippines (59 percent), while Europe continually grows by roughly 16 percent, year-over-year.

 However, not all countries are utilizing the same payment methods as American consumers.
 In the Philippines, a mere 5 percent of transactions are card-based.
 Even within the U.S., divergent forms of payment are becoming increasingly popular – particularly with younger demographics – as many millennial and Gen Z consumers are opting to not possess credit cards at all.